- Services

 Overview

-KVC strengthens families using wraparound services so children can remain with their own families and in their own communities.
-We also provide foster care, reunification support, adoption, substance use treatment, in-home family services, educational support, and child, family and adult therapy.
+KVC strengthens families using wraparound services so children can remain with their own families and in their own communities when safely possible.
+We also provide foster care, reunification support, adoption, outpatient mental health therapy, in-home family services and educational support.

 - Impact